2alltheasimov/openbsd-openvpn-pia/README.md

 More details here: https://mitrocketscience.blogspot.com/2019/02/openbsd-openvpn-and-bittorrent-client.html

+OpenVPN up helper script:
+Called with "route-up /full/path/to/openvpn_up_helper.sh" in the .ovpn configuration file.
+Calls the openvpn up script.

 OpenVPN up script:
 1. Waits until connection is established. (while loop with wait)
 2. Once established, change DNS (see resolv.conf change scripts. there are equivalents for linux and windows)